nimudebi/CSCI3280_2023_Group2/README.md

 For the Phase II usage datails, please refer to the Phase II file CSCI3280Group2ProjectReport.pdf.
 Phase I files CSCI3280Group2ProjectProgress.pdf and CSCI3280Group2ProjectDemo.mp4 may also be used.
 Should you have any questions when using this program, please feel free to contact any of us.

+## Existing Bugs
+Voice calls may experience issues when more than two participants are in the same room.
+This could be due to socket data transfer limitations, and we are investigating a potential fix.😭